jvaeylee/TSGDiff/README.md

 ## 📊 Dataset

-The model is designed for time series, and the data set used is shown in the [datasets](datasets) directory.
+The model is designed for time series generation, and the data set used is shown in the [datasets](datasets) directory.

 ## ⚙️ Configuration